0x6b656e/bitcoin-private-full-node-wallet/README.md

+# OLD VERSION - USED ON OLD CHAIN - NEW CHAIN will have new wallet soon

 # [BitcoinPrivate](https://btcprivate.org/) Full-Node Desktop Wallet

 ### Supports B and Z addresses.
 Read [here](https://github.com/BTCPrivate/bitcoin-private-full-node-wallet/blob/master/claim-btcp.md) on how to claim your BTCP from Zclassic and/or Bitcoin.